Nasal Anatomy

 Internal nasal anatomy

-The septum is a midline bony and cartilaginous structure that divides the nose into 2 similar halves.
-Regarding the lateral nasal wall and paranasal sinuses, the superior, middle, and inferior concha form corresponding superior, middle, and inferior meatus on the lateral nasal wall.
-The superior meatus is the drainage area for the posterior ethmoid cells and the sphenoid sinus.
-The middle meatus provides drainage of anterior ethmoid and the maxillary and frontal sinuses.
-The inferior meatus provides drainage of the nasolacrimal duct.
-[2]
+The septum is a midline bony and cartilaginous structure that divides the nose into two similar halves.
+Regarding the lateral nasal wall and paranasal sinuses, the superior, middle, and inferior concha form the corresponding superior, middle, and inferior meatus on the lateral nasal wall.
+The superior meatus is a drainage area for the posterior ethmoid cells and the sphenoid sinus.
+The middle meatus is a drainage area for the anterior ethmoid and the maxillary and frontal sinuses.
+The inferior meatus is a drainage area for the nasolacrimal duct.
+[13]

-The internal nasal valve involves the area bounded by upper lateral cartilage, septum, nasal floor, and anterior head of the inferior turbinate.
-This makes up the narrowest portion of the nasal airway in the leptorrhine nose.
+The internal nasal valve involves an area that is bounded by the upper lateral cartilage, septum, nasal floor, and anterior head of the inferior turbinate.
+This makes up the narrowest portion of the nasal airway in a leptorrhine nose.
 Generally, an angle wider than 15° is needed in this area.
-The width of the nasal valve can be increased with spreader grafts and flaring sutures.
+The width of the nasal valve can be increased using spreader grafts and flaring sutures.

 Previous